navattic.identify({ email: user.email })

 • Examples: Office supplies, hardware, or routine maintenance services.
 These are instances where the products or services are well-understood, and the primary differentiator between suppliers is cost.

-When to Use an RFI
+When is an RFI the Right Move?

 Use an RFI when you're still in the exploratory phase and need more information before making a decision.
 RFIs are useful when the requirements are complex or when there are multiple ways to meet your needs.
 This approach allows you to gather insights and understand the capabilities of different suppliers before moving to a more detailed procurement phase.